CAMBI-tech/BciPy/bcipy/simulator/README.md

 * `max_incorrect` - The maximum number of consecutive incorrect selections for copy/spelling tasks.
 The task will end if this number is reached.
 * `max_inq_per_series` - Specifies the maximum number of inquiries to present before making a decision in copy/spelling tasks

+## GUI

+A simulation can be started using a graphical user interface.

+`$ bcipy-sim --gui`

+This provides a way to explore the file system when providing the parameters.json file, simulation model, and input data sources.
+After all required inputs have been provided the user can initiate the simulation from the GUI interface.
+The command line used to run the simulation are output to the console prior to the run making it easier to start subsequent simulations with the same set of arguments.

 ## Current Limitations